FlorSanders/ROS-minesweeper/README.md

 ```

 ## Visualization of the statistics
 The script robot_path can be used to visualize the trajectory of the robot and the distribution of the mines.
+Always pass the log file ending with 'robot_pos.txt'.
 ```
 usage: robot_path.py [-h] [--duration DURATION] [--mines MINES]
                      world file_name